ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolScalarFunction.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.use_scalar`
+              - Specify whether to use the input scalar calculation or the time elapsed from the input time instant.
+Set to true to use the scalar.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.input_scalar`
+              - The input scalar calculation (used if UseScalar is true).
+The UseScalar property should be set to true before this property can be set.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.input_time`
+              - The input time instant (used if UseScalar is false).
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.input_unit`
+              - The input time unit to interpret input time.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.a`
+              - The constant coefficient A.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.b`
+              - The constant coefficient B.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.c`
+              - The constant coefficient C.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.d`
+              - The constant coefficient D.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.coefficients`
+              - The array of constant coefficients, whose dimension and units are determined by those of input and output.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.selected_function`
+              - The function which will use the input scalar or time instant in some combination with the constant coefficients A, B, C, D.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.available_functions`
+              - Get the available function names.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.inherit_dimension_from_input`
+              - Specify whether to inherit the output dimension from the input scalar or time instant.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.output_dimension`
+              - The output dimension.
+Use any of STK supported dimensions.
+This value will be used if InheritDimensionFromInput is false.
+The InheritDimensionFromInput property should be set to false before this property can be fixed.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.output_unit`
+              - Specify a unit for the selected output dimension.
+This is not used for internal computations or reporting/graphing but is needed to unambiguously interpret units of associated coefficients.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.sampling`
+              - The Sampling definition, which can use a fixed step, relative tolerance or curvature tolerance.
+Relative tolerance uses a combination of relative and absolute changes in scalar values between samples...
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarFunction.convergence`
+              - The Convergence definition, which uses time tolerance to determine when time of extremum is found.

 Import detail